kiwicom/orbit/packages/orbit-design-tokens/docs/SCHEMA.md

 # Schema of @kiwicom/orbit-design-tokens

-Orbit design tokens could be considered as a simple way how to describe, document and use the visual language of Orbit design system, but there are multiple requirements that it needs to meet and support.
+Orbit design tokens could be considered as a simple way to describe, document and use the visual language of Orbit design system, but there are multiple requirements that it needs to meet and support.

-Therefore, we use structured and standardized way how Orbit design tokens are being created, stored and how we work with them.
+Therefore, we use structured and standardized way Orbit design tokens are being created, stored and how we work with them.

 ## Namespace / Object / Variant / Property